ashayshub/clock/README.md

 # Clock Simulation

-Fun simulation of an Analogue clock in ncurses
+WIP: A fun simulation of an Analogue clock in ncurses